Wizards snap Utah’s 24-game home winning streak, win 125-121

 Westbrook scored a basket and assisted on five others to help Washington pull away.
 Ish Smith capped the lengthy run with a running layup, giving the Wizards a 109-90 lead with 8:23 left.

-Mitchell imposed his will on offense during the first quarter, scoring 17 points on 7-of-10 shooting.
-Utah scored on 11 straight possessions and staked out a 39-30 lead in the final minute of the quarter.
+Mitchell scored 17 points on 7-of-10 shooting in the first quarter.
+Utah scored on 11 straight possessions and staked out a 39-30 lead in the final minute.
 Mitchell fueled that with six consecutive baskets.

 The Jazz shot 16 of 23 from the field in the first quarter.
-Every Utah player who scored points during the quarter shot 50% or better from the field.

-Washington was even more efficient on offense in the second quarter.
-The Wizards made 13 of their first 15 shots from the field and shot 16 of 22 overall during the quarter.
+Washington was even more efficient in the second quarter.
+The Wizards made 13 of their first 15 shots from the field and shot 16 of 22 overall.

 It helped Washington build a 66-59 lead after stringing together a 12-4 run.
 Beal scored or assisted on four out of five baskets to fuel the run, and had 23 points on 10-of-17 shooting by halftime.